Using the Core SDK

 We see that the parameters are assigned.
 This circuit can be executed using the methods outlined in previous sections.

-Usage Directions - toolkit for qiskit
+Using the toolkit for qiskit

 The toolkit for qiskit provides a unique way for developers and researchers to combine the versatility of qiskit and the power of the Quantum Rings SDK to develop complex circuits rapidly, develop and test them locally, on the cloud, or in the supercomputing facility before deploying them in real quantum hardware.
 This process could save precious time and money.